cpjobling/EG-247-Resources/week7/ft2.md

 ## Duality of the transform

 Note the similarity of the Fourier and its Inverse.
-This has important condequences in filter design and later when we consider sampled data systems.
+This has important consequences in filter design and later when we consider sampled data systems.

 ## Table of Common Fourier Transform Pairs